 Licensing and Permits

 Santa Monica requires hosts to obtain an STR license or permit before listing their property on platforms like Airbnb or VRBO.
+An inspection is required as part of the permitting process.

 Get the full Santa Monica compliance guide